insin/newforms/docs/widgets.rst

 Key Widget methods are:

    :js:func:`Widget#render`
-      Returns a ``React.DOM`` representation of the widget.
+      Returns a ``ReactElement`` representation of the widget.
 This method must be implemented by extending widgets, or an ``Error`` will be thrown.

       The 'value' given is not guaranteed to be valid input, therefore